Anatomy of rocky planets formed by rapid pebble accretion II. Differentiation by accretion energy and thermal blanketing: ADAP code modules on volatile partitioning

 This equilibrium describes the reaction between O$^{2-}$ ions in the magma melt and gaseous CO$_2$ to form dissolved carbonate CO$_3^{2-}$ \citep{Iacono-Marziano+etal2012,Ortenzi+etal2020}.
 The CO$_2$ solubility changes with pressure and temperature at depth of the magma ocean, first increasing for the terrestrial magma ocean down to a few hundred kilometers and then falling until diamond condenses out at depths below 500 km \citep{Hirschmann2012,Armstrong+etal2019}, corresponding to a pressure between 15 and 20 GPa.
 The concentration of carbon in the magma ocean is nevertheless set by the equilibrium concentration of CO$_2$ at the surface interface, as this value is maintained throughout the magma ocean by convection.
 Lower solubility at depth implies that the molecular storage of carbon changes but the concentration does not change as long as the diamond crystals do not grow to large enough sizes to sediment.
 We note that \cite{Elkins-Tanton2008} seem to use a much higher value for the solubility of carbon in magma that is close to the solubility value for water (their equations 3 and 4).

 For N$_2$, we follow \cite{Sossi+etal2020} and set the equilibrium concentration in the magma ocean according to

 This expression is valid for relatively oxidized conditions, while extremely reduced conditions not encountered during the differentiation of Earth and Mars (but maybe relevant for Mercury) are characterized by very high chemical dissolution values \citep{Libourel+etal2003}.
-We refer to \cite{Lichtenberg+etal2021} for a recent overview of the different dissolution laws and their applicability ranges.
+We refer to \cite{Lichtenberg+etal2021} for a recent overview of the different dissolution laws and their applicability ranges\footnote{The probed pressure range of the dissolution laws extends to values way above the maximum pressures obtained in our models, see Figure \ref{f:Psur_t}.}.